Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Bleed**

-    When you hit a creature with a weapon that deals slashing damage, that creature has :d20-disadv: **Disadvantage** on its next attack roll before the start of your next turn.
+    When you hit a creature with a weapon that deals slashing damage, that creature has :d20-disadv: **Disadvantage** on its next :d20-attack: **Attack Roll** before the start of your next turn.

 ### Speedster

 *4th-level Feat*

 **Prerequisite:** Dexterity or Constitution 13+